 You’ll need to pay the immigration skills charge again if the end date on their new visa is later than the end date on their existing visa.

 How to pay

 You pay the immigration skills charge when you assign a certificate of sponsorship to the worker.

 How much it costs

-The SMS will work out how much you need to pay based on:
+The amount you need to pay is based on: